I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

-Gabriel Oak often took with him to the field for luncheon bread and ham, or ate a breakfast of bacon and bread, as did other characters such as the maltster, or the other field farmers.
-Bread and cheese was served to everyone for luncheon during the shearing of the sheep, when “Gabriel’s soul was filled with a luxury of content by having her over him,” admiring his skillful work.
+Gabriel Oak often took with him to the field for luncheon bread and ham or ate a breakfast of bacon and bread, as did other characters such as the maltster, or the other field farmers.
+Bread and cheese were served to everyone for luncheon during the shearing of the sheep, when “Gabriel’s soul was filled with a luxury of content by having her over him,” admiring his skillful work.

-At different meals and times, everyone from Gabriel Oak to the other workers to even Troy had various meals involving bacon and bread, or ham and bread, or cheese and bread.
+At different meals and times, everyone from Gabriel Oak to the other workers to even Troy had various meals involving bacon and bread, ham and bread, or cheese and bread.
 To combine all of those into something simple to carry and keep with him a farmer could take on the go, I created an easy recipe for Bacon Ham Cheddar Biscuits.

 - 2 cups all purpose flour, plus more for rolling

 - 1/2 cup (1 stick) salted butter, cold